 Amorphous panels are made differently and by their nature require nearly double the surface area to equal the same watts in a mono or polycrystalline panel.
 They are upwards of 50% less efficient than a good mono or polycrystalline panel.

-In the marine space many of these panels are made to be flexible which can make them even less efficient.
+In the marine market many of these panels are made to be flexible which can make them even less efficient.
 The combination of a flexible EVA lens, that can slowly degrade in UV, and the fact that one side may not be aimed at the sun if "flexed", say over a boom, can often mean very little output for the sq in you have out there.
 Even in perfect conditions you still need a lot more space for an amorphous panel than you would a mono or polycrystalline panel.
-Yes they can be convenient but you need to weigh the benefit/space/cost & efficiency issues too.
+Yes they can be convenient but you'll need to weigh the benefit/space/cost & efficiency issues too.

 Amorphous panels do have one benefit and that is they are less prone to shading issues than a mono or polycrystalline panel.
-This "benefit" however can be quickly dwarfed by the real estate needed to equal the output of a rigid panel..
+This "benefit" however can be quickly dwarfed by the real estate needed to equal the output of a mono or polycrystalline panel.

 This is the Flex Charge PV-7 shunting controller.
 They are inexpensive and among the best of the shunting controllers.
 Flex Charge makes very reliable products.
 That being said, your total time to "full charge" may be compromised with this type of controller.
 If you buy a "shunter" the Flex Charge is the one to get.
 I would still suggest a PWM or MPPT controller.

-In the case of some of the Sunforce controllers, often sold at West Marine, they switch OFF at around 14.2 volts and they do not switch back on again until the battery bank voltage falls back to 13.0V.
 This may be fine for off grid where you often have a load that sucks the bank back to 13.0V very quickly, but, with a boat on a mooring, with no loads, it can take a healthy bank a LONG time to drop the surface charge back to 13.0V.

-In this case the "ON" time is about 5-6 seconds and the OFF time close to a minute to get the bank back down to 13.6v before it can turn back on again.
+In this case the ON time is about 5-6 seconds and the OFF time close to a minute to get the bank back down to 13.6v before it can turn back on again.
 This bank still had 20 Ah's to go and it would take 5-7+ days for this bank to eventually get "full" from an 80-85% state of charge with 5-6 seconds on and 60 seconds off, remove the 0.1A load and it would likely make this even longer..

 Contrast that Flex Charge controller, or a Sunforce, with a quality PWM or MPPT like the Genasun's and the difference in the last 15% of charge, and the time it takes, can be quite dramatic.

 I recently replaced both a Sunforce and a Flex Charge shunting controller with Genasun MPPT controllers.
 On one boat "FULL" was cut from averaging 7-8 days to about 2 days and on the other boat "FULL" was cut from roughly 5-6 days to about 1.5 days.
-Same boat, panels, wiring, batteries, just a much better quality controller that does not turn ON/OFF like a shunter will.
+Same boat, panels, wiring, batteries, just a much better quality controller that does not turn ON/OFF, slowly, like a shunter will.
 A lot of the controllers you buy from "discount" solar houses & eBay sellers are "shunters".

 I have replaced a number of eBay, "so called", MPPT controllers that were not MPPT at all.
 The were complete scams.
 The harsh reality is that behind the "MPPT" sticker and box was nothing more than a simple shunting ON/OFF controller.
 MPPT & PWM controllers do not shut off for long periods of time like shunters do.
 The average Joe does not know how they should work so these eBay scammers often get away with it.

-The Genasun MPPT's are a very good value for smaller for panels.
-Under 150W, that is pretty much all I install now.
-When I have a larger array I generally use Blue Sky or Morningstar MPPT controllers though I still use some Morningstar PWM controllers too.
+When I have a larger array I will use Blue Sky, Rogue or Morningstar MPPT controllers, though I still use some Morningstar PWM controllers too.

 Please be careful with "cheap" controllers as you often get what you pay for.

-I generally buy from Northern Arizona Wind-Sun, Wholesale Solar, eMarine and a few others.
+I generally buy from Northern Arizona Wind-Sun, Wholesale Solar, eMarine Systems (LINK) and a few others.
 I pay a little more but I know the quality is good and they hold up in the marine environment.